DC Living Costs 2026: Monthly Budget Guide

 Budget-Friendly Housing Choices

-Suburban rentals in Crystal City or Silver Spring often cost less than central D.C. and still keep you connected.
+Suburban rentals in areas such as Crystal City or Silver Spring may cost less than central D.C.
+They can still keep you close to Metro, jobs, schools, and stores.

 Smart Transit Alternatives